CHCAA-EDUX/NLP-AU/syllabus/classes/class4/class4.md

 ### TF-IDF: Term frequency inverse document frequency

-For this class we will be calculating using the TF-IDF as input to our model.
+For this class, we will be using the TF-IDF as input to our model.
 You might optionally want to look at this [medium](https://towardsdatascience.com/tf-idf-for-document-ranking-from-scratch-in-python-on-real-world-dataset-796d339a4089) article.

 ## Plan for class

-- 1) Talk about the preperations for class
+- 1) Talk about the preparations for class
-- 2) Introduction to pytorch
+- 2) Introduction to PyTorch
-- 3) implement a logistic regression classifier in pytorch
+- 3) implement a logistic regression classifier in PyTorch
 - 4) apply the logistic regression for sentiment classification
-  - First using term frequncies
+  - First using term frequencies
-  - then using tf-idf
+  - then using TF-IDF

-To convert the dictionary created to a vector we will be uisng the[DictVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.DictVectorizer.html) from sklearn:
+To convert the dictionary created to a vector we will be using the [DictVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.DictVectorizer.html) from `sklearn`:
 ```
 from sklearn.feature_extraction import DictVectorizer
 ```

-  - Then using tf-idf, recall that TF-IDF of a token in a document is defined as:
+  - Then using TF-IDF, recall that TF-IDF of a token in a document is defined as:

 ```
 tf-idf(t, d) = tf(t, d) * idf(t)